bruvellu/cephalic-furrow/3-text/furrow.md

 One putative scenario is that selection for shorter developmental times concatenated the formation of mitotic domains and germ band extension, increasing the mechanical instabilities at the head--trunk boundary ({@fig:summary}d).
 In this case, mechanical stress may have acted as a selective pressure for the evolution of a pre-patterned head invagination, averting the potential detrimental effects of mechanical instabilities.
 These speculations, however, require further testing with experiments that prevent cephalic furrow formation without other genetic side effects, as well as a systematic comparative analysis of mitotic domains, germ band extension, and tissue mechanics across the fly phylogeny.
-Overall, our work proposes that the cephalic furrow plays a mechanical role in absorbing compressive stresses in fly gastrulation, and raises the idea that mechanical interactions within embryonic tissues may play a role in for the evolution of morphogenesis in early development.
+Overall, our work proposes that the cephalic furrow plays a mechanical role in absorbing compressive stresses in fly gastrulation, and introduces the cephalic furrow formation as powerful context to test the hypothesis that mechanical interactions within embryonic tissues may play an important role for the evolution of morphogenesis in early development.

 <!--TODO: Alternatively, the evolution of the cephalic furrow was in fact the facilitator to allowing for faster development.-->